Darlington Nuclear Generating Station: Refurbishment project

+The project was completed 4 months ahead of schedule and $150 million under budget.
+However, despite the completed refurbishment, since August 3rd, 2026, Units 2, 3, and 4 have not been generating, and there have only been 19 days in 2026 where all four units have been operating simultaneously.
+As of August 31st, none of the three units have resumed generation.

 Darlington B

 In 2006, OPG started the federal approvals process to build new nuclear units at the site of its Darlington Nuclear Station.
 The project proposal involved the construction and operation of up to four nuclear units, with capacity of up to 4,800 MW.

 A request for proposals (RFP) process for design and construction resulted in bids from Areva NP, Westinghouse, and Atomic Energy of Canada Limited (AECL).
 In June 2009, the Government of Ontario put the RFP process on hold, citing unexpectedly high bids, and the uncertainty surrounding the future of the only compliant bidder (AECL).

 In August 2011, the three-member Joint Review Panel (mandated by the Ontario Ministry of the Environment and the Canadian Nuclear Safety Commission) released a report finding that the Darlington new build project would not result in any significant adverse environmental impacts (after taking into account mitigation measures).
 Following the report, the federal government approved the Environmental Assessment.

 In October 2013, the Ontario government declared that the Darlington new build project would not be a part of Ontario's long term energy plan, citing the high capital cost estimates and energy surplus in the province at the time of the announcement.